Terry Hollands

-Terry Hollands (born 6 June 1979) is a British armature bodybuilder and a retired strongman competitor.
+Terry Hollands (born 6 June 1979) is a British amateur bodybuilder and a retired strongman competitor.
 He is most noted for achieving third place at the World's Strongest Man competition in 2007 and 2011.

 He is also the winner of England's Strongest Man, Britain's Strongest Man and UK's Strongest Man competitions at the national circuit.

 Early life

 Hollands was born in Dartford, Kent having a birth weight of 12 lbs 14oz.
 He was a keen sportsman in his childhood and teens, playing judo and rugby.
 However, despite sport being a big part of his life, he did not start serious gym training until he was 22 in order to help his rugby, and he typically focused on endurance training.

 In 2004, he contracted a leg infection and on his return to the gym, focused on strongman training.
 His training schedule was described as "ferociously unforgiving" and he has espoused the benefits of visualization techniques saying "you can't get by without it".